pineal/pineal.github.com/_posts/2014/2014-10-15-Dynamic-Programming.md

 3. Compute the value of an optimal solution in a bottom up fashion.
 4. Construct an optimal solution from computed from Step 3.

-Problem Def.
+##Weighted Interval Scheduling
+###Problem Definition and analyzing
 We have 1 resource, n request labeled from 1 to n, each request having start time $s_i$ and finish time $f_i$ and weight $w_i$.
+Goal:

-Goal: select a subset S $\subseteq$ {1,...n} of mutually compatible intervals so as to maximize sum of weight.
+- select a subset S $\subseteq$ {1,...n} of mutually compatible intervals so as to maximize sum of weight.

 Observation: